 Also known as ARCAS.
 It was born in 2001 and is located in Monterrico.
-In 2015 they were able to rescue 14114 Olive Ridley eggs.
-Aside from 2 sea turtle rescue centers they also have one for other endangered animals up north in Peten.
+In 2015 they were able to rescue, 14114 Olive Riddle eggs.
+Aside from 2 sea turtle rescue centers, they also have one for other endangered animals up north in Peten.

 This is the second location of ARCAS dedicated to protecting sea turtles.
 41256 were rescued by them last year.
-They also dedicate their efforts into caring for injured crocodiles and iguanas.
+They also dedicate their efforts to caring for injured crocodiles and iguanas.

 Tortugario La Candelaria